christianengineer/christianengineer.github.io/_posts/2023-11-24-ai-for-predictive-maintenance-build-a-predictive-maintenance-system-using-ai.md

 ---
-title: AI for Predictive Maintenance Build a predictive maintenance system using AI
 date: 2023-11-24
+description: We will use Python for programming and libraries such as TensorFlow for machine learning models, Pandas for data manipulation, and Scikit-learn for predictive analytics.
+layout: article
 permalink: posts/ai-for-predictive-maintenance-build-a-predictive-maintenance-system-using-ai
-layout: article
+title: Unforeseen downtime, AI system for predictive maintenance
 ---

 ## AI for Predictive Maintenance Repository